SLICE: SPT-CL J0546-5345 -- A prominent strong-lensing cluster at $z=1.07$: Results and Discussion

 \subsection{Mass model}

-Figure\,\ref{fig:cc} shows a color-composite image of the cluster, on which we mark the identified multiple-image systems, and the critical curves derived from the best-fit model.
+We mark the identified multiple-image systems, and the critical curves derived from the best-fit model on Figure\,\ref{fig:cc}.
 In total, we detect 35 multiple images and a few additional candidates, belonging to at least 10 background sources (some systems, such as System\,6, contain clumps that may, in principle, be separate galaxies).
+All securely identified images of these 10 systems were used to constrain the lens model, at the exception of System\,7, which was optimized with System\,6 (see Section \ref{ref:lensing_features}); this amounts to 30 images used as constraints.
 We also identify 6 other candidate systems, comprising 16 multiple image candidates, which can be confirmed with spectroscopic follow-up.